espensirnes/download_repo_assignments/README.md

 Go to https://github.com/settings/tokens/new and generate a token, and set TOKEN to it.

-# User name file usrnames.csv
+# Usernames file "usrnames.csv"

-Remember to fill usrnames.csv with two columns: The git hub usernames of the students and a group identifier. usrnames.csv is semi comma delimited unless you change it in the code.
+Remember to fill "usrnames.csv" with two columns: The git hub usernames of the students and a group identifier.
+"usrnames.csv" is semi comma delimited unless you change it in the code.